 (PhD, NYU, 2004; Assistant Professor) Sociocultural anthropology; globalization and transnational processes, mobility and migration, economy and value, ritual life, material culture, media and technology, state regulatory regimes; China.
-(On leave 2012-2013)

 (PhD U Michigan 2003; Associate Professor) Historical anthropology of the Americas, archaeology of modernity, informal economies, gender and sexuality, aesthetics, colonialism and capitalism, death and disaster, temporality.